t-sin/ethogram/README.md

 ## Features

-- Several kinds of tests
+- Several kinds of test contexts
-    - *units*: checks samll target's outputs, mostly without side effects
-    - *behaviors*: checks target's outputs with its side effects
-    - *scenarios*: like behaviors, but more large and needs more user's point of view?
-    - ...and anymore?
-- Structurized tests
+    - for test subjects
+    - for test structurizing
+    - for points of view of test
 - Hooks in the lifecyles of tests
 - Introspection in the REPL
 - Useful modules